microsoft/aksworkshop/_entries/01-02 scoring.md

 ---

-We will evaluate solutions using both remote monitoring and objective assessments and score the following areas:
+To add an element of competitiveness to the hack your solutions will be evaluated using both remote monitoring and objective assessments.
+At the end of the hack we will announce a winner.
+You will be scored under the following areas:

 **Availability**